gookit/validate/README.md

 - **Global Validator** is globally valid and can be used everywhere
 - **Temporary Validator** added to the current validation instance, only the current validation is available
+- Add verification method to the structure.
+How to use please see the structure verification example above

+> Note: The validator method must return a `bool` to indicate whether the validation was successful.
+> The first parameter is the corresponding field value.
+If there are additional parameters, they will be appended automatically.

 #### Add Global Validator